 Unearned Revenue-Certain cash received have not been spent or otherwise used to meet the revenue recognition criteria for government-wide or fund financial statement purposes.
-At December 31, 2021, the City reported unearned revenues of \$1,458,130 within the General Fund which represents American Rescue Plan Act ("ARPA") grant funding for which eligible expenditures have not yet been incurred.
+At December 31, 2022, the City reported unearned revenues of \$1,739,816 within the General Fund, which represents American Rescue Plan Act ("ARPA") grant funding for which eligible expenditures have not yet been incurred.

 Deferred Outflows/Inflows of Resources-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-At December 31, 2021, the City has two items that qualify for reporting in this category.
-The first item is related to OPEB reported in the government-wide financial statements and represents the effects of the change in the City's proportion of the collective net OPEB liability and difference during the measurement period between certain of the employer's contributions and its proportionate share of the total of certain contributions from employers included in the collective net OPEB liability.
-The second item represents the effect of the net change in the City's proportion of the collective net pension asset or liability, the difference during the measurement period between the City's contributions and its proportionate share of the total contribution to the pension systems not included in the pension expense, and any contributions to the pension systems made subsequent to the measurement date.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+At December 31, 2022, the City has two items that qualify for reporting in this category.
+The first item is related to OPEB reported in the government-wide financial statements and represents the effects of the change in the City's proportion of the collective OPEB liability and difference during the measurement period between certain of the employer's contributions and its proportionate share of the total of certain contributions from employers included in the collective OPEB liability.
+The second item represents the effect of the net change in the City's proportion of the collective of the collective net pension asset or liability, the difference during the measurement period between the total contributions to the pension systems not included in the pension expense, and any contributions to the pension systems made subsequent to the measurement date.

 In addition to liabilities, the statement of financial position and the balance sheet of governmental funds will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-At December 31, 2021, the City has three items that qualify for reporting in this category.
+At December 31, 2022, the City has four items that qualify for reporting in this category.
 The first item arises only under the modified accrual basis of accounting.
 Accordingly, the item, unavailable revenue, is reported only in the governmental funds' balance sheet.
 The governmental funds report unavailable revenue from property taxes that remain uncollected 60 days after year-end.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
 The second item is related to OPEB reported in the government-wide financial statements and represents the effects of the change in the City's proportion of the collective total OPEB liability and the difference during the measurement period between certain of the employer's contributions and its proportionate share of the total of certain contributions from employers included in the collective total OPEB liability.
-The last item represents the effect of the net change in the City's proportion of the collective net pension liability and the difference during the measurement periods between the City's contribution and its proportionate share of total contributions to the pension systems not included in pension expense and is reported on the government-wide statements.
+The third item represents the effect of the net change in the City's proportion of the collective net pension liability and the difference during the measurement periods between the City's contribution and its proportionate share of total contributions to the pension systems not included in pension expense and is reported on the government-wide statements.
+The last item, reported on the government-wide statements and on the balance sheet of governmental funds, is recognized at the commencement of the Town's lease receivable and amortized over the life of the lease.